Data Science Platform - Getting Started

 What is this Pilot for?

 Research data is getting bigger and the need to access more computational resources and the ability to publish their research data, code and reports using familiar, user-friendly interfaces is increasing.
-The Research Cyberinfrastructure group is piloting the RStudio Team software suite as a way to address these needs.
+The Research Cyberinfrastructure group is piloting the Posit Enterprise Suite as a way to address these needs.

 RStudio Team consists 3 pieces of software:

-- Workbench allows users to use RStudio and JupyterLab interfaces in the cloud to write and run R and Python code just as you would on your local machine, using cloud resources.
-We are also working on using the JobLauncher feature to send job to local compute resources (‘Workbench’ was also formerly known as ‘Server’)
+- Workbench allows users to use RStudio, JupyterLab, and VSCode interfaces in the cloud to write and run R and Python code just as you would on your local machine, using cloud resources.

 - Package manager allows us to control what R packages can be used (currently everything on CRAN) and allows users to publish packages without having to go through CRAN